July 24th, 2019 Last Updated on: February 16th, 2022

 Learning with documentary movies and TV series captures the mind and helps you experience the truth about a particular time, place, or people in a more engaging way.
 Native American documentaries have shown glimpses of both historical events, individuals, and current issues that have to do with the first nation's people who have called the Americas home for far longer than European settlers.

 Unfortunately, quite a few supposed truthful accounts have fallen short of that claim over the years.
 With all the stereotypes and blatant bigotry plaguing popular media about American Indians since the early days of western films about “evil savages,” finding the best Native American documentaries presents a challenge.
-While nothing is perfect, the following options will help you learn a much more accurate representation of what really went on, what goes on now, and the people who play a strong role in the Native American story.
+While nothing is perfect, the following options will help you gain a much more accurate representation of what really went on, what goes on now, and the people who play a strong role in the Native American story.

 Related Info – Our favorite Native American movies on Netflix